 In Basel, don’t miss the chance to try the famous läckerli, a traditional biscuit made with honey, hazelnuts, almonds, candied fruit and Kirsch.
 The dough is baked, covered with a sugar glaze while still warm and cut into rectangular pieces.

 The Martinsturm, the tower to the right of the cathedral, is also open in the afternoon during Advent (last admission at 5.30 p.m.), offering a very special view of the old town lit up by the Christmas markets and lights.
 Admission costs CHF 6 per person.
 Unfortunately, we didn’t make it this time.
-However, if you are in Basel during Advent, don’t miss this opportunity and, if you do, please let us know by leaving a comment below or, if you want it, by writing an article to publish on our blog!
+However, if you are in Basel during Advent, don’t miss this opportunity and, if you do, please let us know by leaving a comment below!

 Advertising note: this article contains affiliate links from our partners.
 Through affiliations, we give you the opportunity to access promotions and offers, often in advance or exclusively, for the purchase of products and services.
 At the same time, if you choose to buy from one of our partners, you will support our blog and help us to keep it open.
 Our opinions about the recommended products or our purchase advices are not influenced by the partnerships.
 If you want to know more about the way we handle advertising on this blog, you can visit this page.